 At the 2018 End of Trail, Sixgun Seamus SASS #94002 and Cayenne Kay SASS #96415 were honored by being named to the 2018 Class of SASS Regulators.

 In September of 2018, the Sportsman's Club through the diligent efforts of Sandy Creek Jake, provided us with an overseas shipping container placed on site to store our targets and props.
 We moved out of the club's garage and into our new "home" and will be able to store all of our props in a dry environment.

-in 2019 Sixgun Seamus was elected Club President and Flint N. Steele is vice president.
+In 2019 Sixgun Seamus was elected Club President and Flint N. Steele is vice president and remain to date.